cocotb/cocotb/docs/source/scheduler.rst

 cocotb provides several APIs for inter-task communication and synchronization, including:

-* :class:`~cocotb.triggers.Event` for notifying waiters that some event has occurred.
+* :class:`!cocotb.triggers.Event` for notifying waiters that some event has occurred.
-* :class:`~cocotb.queue.Queue` for passing messages between tasks.
+* :class:`!cocotb.queue.Queue` for passing messages between tasks.
-* :class:`~cocotb.triggers.Lock` for ensuring exclusive access to a shared resource.
+* :class:`!cocotb.triggers.Lock` for ensuring exclusive access to a shared resource.

 Let's go through each of these in turn.

 :class:`!Event`
 ===============

-An :class:`~cocotb.triggers.Event` allows one or more tasks to wait for an event to occur.
+An :class:`cocotb.triggers.Event` allows one or more tasks to wait for an event to occur.
 Waiting is done by :keyword:`!await`\ ing :meth:`.Event.wait`, which blocks until the Event is set.
 The Event is set by calling :meth:`.Event.set`, which wakes up all tasks that are waiting on that Event.

 :class:`!Event`\ s are stateful;
-after an Event is set, any future calls to :meth:`.Event.wait` will not block.
+after an Event is set, any future calls to :meth:`~cocotb.triggers.Event.wait` will not block.
-You can check to see if the Event is in the "set" state with :meth:`.Event.is_set` and put the Event back into the "unset" state with :meth:`.Event.clear`.
+You can check to see if the Event is in the "set" state with :meth:`~cocotb.triggers.Event.is_set` and put the Event back into the "unset" state with :meth:`~cocotb.triggers.Event.clear`.

 .. code-block:: python